mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-07-23-releasing-quipu-version-1.md

 - Producing a Widget costs $5 per unit
 - Shipping widgets: the more Widgets we produce on a day, the further we have to ship to reach customers and sell them.
 Shipping `n` Widgets costs us
 $`0.5 * n * n`.
-Shipping 1 Widget would cost us half a dollar, shipping 2
+As a result, the total transportation cost increases rapidly.
-Widgets would cost $2, and 10 would cost us a total of $50.
+Shipping 1 Widget would cost us half a dollar only, whereas 10 Widgets would cost us $50 total.

 We could represent this fictional model in C# like so: